asawaswapnil/Customer-Traffic-Analysis-and-Prediction-for-Restaurants-in-R/README.md

 # customerTrafficforRestaurant

+Check out the Project_Report_Data_Mining.pdf to see the methods, anaylsis and results.

 Restaurants frequently face problem of either wastage of food on one hand, or devoiding their customers to provide enough choice because some items go out of stock.
 Sometimes, the